dor-amar/python-devops-course/modules/python-basics/oop.md

 ### **Explanation of the Code:**

 1. **Private Attribute (`__balance`):**
     - In this `BankAccount` class, the `balance` attribute is prefixed with double underscores (`__balance`).
-This is Python's way of indicating that `balance` is meant to be private, meaning it cannot be accessed directly from outside the class.
+This is Python’s way of indicating that `balance` is meant to be private, meaning it cannot be accessed directly from outside the class.
     - This encapsulation of the `balance` attribute ensures that the balance can only be modified through the methods provided (`deposit` and `withdraw`), which control how the balance is updated.
 2. **Public Methods (`deposit` and `withdraw`):**
     - The `deposit` and `withdraw` methods are public methods that allow interaction with the `__balance` attribute in a controlled manner.
-These methods ensure that only valid operations are performed (e.g., you can't deposit a negative amount or withdraw more than the available balance).
+These methods ensure that only valid operations are performed (e.g., you can’t deposit a negative amount or withdraw more than the available balance).
     - These methods also provide feedback to the user about the current state of the balance after each operation, but they do so without exposing the balance directly.
 3. **Usage Example:**
     - When `account.deposit(1000)` is called, the method checks that the amount is positive, adds it to the `__balance`, and prints the new balance.